Samplix-ApS/Downstream_bioinformatics_tools/docker_install/README.md

 - [Authors](#authors_)

 # <a name="descript_"></a> Description
-Samplix analysis tools docker image is available publicly on docker hub.
+Samplix analysis tools Docker image is available publicly on Docker hub.
 It contains tools for basecalling and basecalling report generation of Oxford Nanopore Technologies® reads, sequencing enrichment validation of enriched of samples in the form of an enrichment mapping report for both Oxford Nanopore Technologies® and Illumina® reads, as well as the necessary reference handling tools for report generation and tools for aiding with visualization of insertions.
 # <a name="system_rec"></a> System recommendations